COPYRIGHT . 2004-1018 All Rights Reserved

 Photos by Tara & Tracy

 This year marked the 50th year that San Diego Comic Con has been around.
 SDCC was held at the San Diego Convention Center in San Diego, CA on July 17th (preview night) to July 21st.
 Before SDCC started, if you were lucky enough to get a badge to attend, you would be lucky enough to participate in the SDCC Portal for exclusives and signings.
 This year they gave out an allotment of credits for each day that you had a badge for.
 From there you would select what you wanted and could use the amount allotted per day for exclusives etc...
 You could use 1 credit or multiple depending on what you wanted.
 Entering or using the credit doesn't guarantee that you will win anything no matter how many credits you decide to use.
 It's still a random lottery draw.
-A few days after the portal closes, SDCC lets everyone know if they got anything that entered for.
+A few days after the portal closes, SDCC lets everyone know if they got anything they entered for.

 We were lucky to get a couple of exclusive times to wait in line to buy exclusives.
 SDCC should also be named LineCon with the majority of time standing in line to buy exclusives, to get into the convention center, signings, panels, outside activations and whatnot.
 Even with all the lines and insanely overcrowding and clogging of people walking through various areas of the exhibit hall it was still somewhat enjoyable.
 We love looking at how some companies go all out on their booth display to seeing what new and upcoming collectibles will coming out.
 The hardest part was trying to get pictures of all the new and exciting things coming out.
 Still would love for SDCC to offer a few hours for press/media to walk around and take pictures of the various companies booth displays featuring new upcoming toys/collectibles.